gartens/amivapi/docs/User_Guide.md

 ## Response format

 The status code returned by the API are the standard [HTTP status codes](https://de.wikipedia.org/wiki/HTTP-Statuscode).
-Codes starting with 2 mean the operation was successfull, starting with 3 are authentication related, 4 are client errors, 5 are server errors, 6 are global errors.
+Codes starting with 2 mean the operation was successful, starting with 3 are authentication related, 4 are client errors, 5 are server errors, 6 are global errors.
 Most important codes are:

  * 200 - OK (Generic success)
  * 201 - Created (successful POST)